thecodelegion/alx-low_level_programming/README.md

-Pointers, arrays and strings in c
+Structures and Type Definitions in C